Low Glycemic Diet Plan |

 Let's begin with explaining...

-This is a meal plan organized for 28 days (one lunar month) with the only aim to keep your blood glucose levels at an optimum range.
-This diet plan is a combination of lean proteins with those carbohydrates which have low glycemic index.
-Thus, no spikes in blood sugar and insulin levels will be noted.
+This is a meal plan organized for 28 days (one lunar month) with the sole aim to keep your blood glucose levels at an optimal range.
+This diet plan is a combination of lean proteins with those carbohydrates, which have low glycemic index.
+Thus, no spikes in blood sugar or insulin levels will be noted.

 You need to follow this type of diet for at least one lunar month (28 days) if you want to achieve the your goals.
 After this period, if your dietitian advises you to go on with this low GI diet, you may follow for another month.
 When this time is over, you may shift to another diabetic diet plan, keeping in mind to always maintain your blood glucose at a optimal range.